AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 - GAME-19428 3D Text Label: opacity doesn't seem to be having any effect
 - GAME-22178 Unhandled exception when prompted to save an untitled script file
 - GAME-19158 ADP dialog gets behind the Editor at launch
+-	GAME-21151 HumanIK Example project: pressing 'x' for X-rays shows green/white rigs that seem to be in the wrong space/orientation

 ## Audio/Wwise